 Switching Positions: Love in the Time of Politics is a novel by Paula Light, who you may know from her blog Light Motifs II.
 The book takes a firmly tongue-in-cheek look at the American political landscape.
 Mia and Chad pursue love across party lines after meeting at a Pete Buttigieg fundraiser in a wine cave. … Continue reading Book Review: Switching Positions

 We Hide What We Hate About Ourselves is written by Melody Finch, who blogs as Caramel (Learner at Love).
-This book is the first of her Learner at Love series, and it was initially published in serial form on her blog.
-The novel features protagonist Annabelle Riley as well as several significant men in her… Continue reading Book Review: We Hide What We Hate About Ourselves
+This is the first book of her Learner at Love series, which was initially published in serial form on her blog.
+The novel features protagonist Annabelle Riley as well as several significant men in her life. … Continue reading Book Review: We Hide What We Hate About Ourselves

 I've seen other bloggers working on or publishing memoirs, and I had decided a little while back that it was something I'd be interested in doing too.
 I even started working on writing it.
 Except I've started wondering if I should reconsider.
 There's a lot of work that would be involved in writing, publishing, and… Continue reading Memoirs – To Write or Not to Write?

 A bonus second book review for today!
 Behold Her Majestic Fog is written by my dear blogging friend Meg Kimball.
 I knew going in that this was a young adult novel in the "campy horror" genre, but I wasn't sure what that actually meant.
 Well, now I know.
 The novel takes place during a church lock-in,… Continue reading Book review: Behold Her Majestic Fog